jtarkington77/sealed-box-ai-runbook/docs/models.md

 You will almost certainly not run everything in FP16.

-- **FP16 / BF16** – high quality, heavy VRAM.
+- **FP16 / BF16** -- high quality, heavy VRAM.
 - **8-bit / 4-bit quantization (GGUF, EXL2, etc.)**:
   - Compress weights to fit models into smaller cards.
   - Slight quality hit, sometimes noticeable, sometimes not.
-  - Lets you run “too big” models on 24–48 GB cards by trading speed and purity.
+  - Lets you run "too big" models on 24-48 GB cards by trading speed and purity.

 For this stack, assume: